 "They?"
 Gaara asked, frowning.
 "The bijuu?
 Including—Shukaku?"

 "Aa!
 Heard them last night!
 Does he always sound drunk?
 Kept giggling and playing with his balls, didn't think he'd be like that from the last time I met him.
 Y'know, when I headbutted the love out of you?"
 A light chuckle, "And rubber band, Baa-chan, like when you stretch it too much and it comes back at you and stings you stupid?"

 Kakashi was rubbing his chin.
 "Kyuu—Kurama will be the rubber band, then?
 Stretched out to the point of breaking by the extraction?" he asked skeptically.

 "Aa," Gaara replied absentmindedly.
 "How did you hear them?"

 Naruto laughed sheepishly, unconsciously scratching his blood-matted hair.
-The motion pushed his head an inch and blood dribbled down from his sockets again.
-"Accidentally fell asleep last night."
+The motion pushed his head an inch and blood dribbled down again.
+"I uh, accidentally fell asleep last night."
 He smiled at Sasuke, raised a mangled thumbs-up.
 "Good thing bastard's there to wake me."

 Sasuke nearly recoiled.
-He had fallen asleep in Naruto's arms—his hair brushed back, his head tucked under a chin, assured and promised better dreams in a voice rough with sleep and soft with tenderness, held like a child dearly loved even now the ache was choking—jerked awake soon after by fear so thick he could smell it, a tang in the air, of copper, of burning he could taste it in his skin in his clothes in his lungs—
+He had fallen asleep in Naruto's arms—his dark hair brushed back, his head tucked under a chin, assured and promised better dreams in a voice rough with sleep and soft with tenderness, held like a child dearly loved even now the ache choked—then jerked awake soon after by fear so thick he could smell it, a tang in the air, of copper, of burning he could taste it in his skin in his clothes in his lungs—

 "Oh yeah, I almost forgot something!"
 Naruto exclaimed.